 - 7.3.1 The established Youth Trainee programme, provides work placements of 6 month (12 months if care experienced) and is currently targeted to those young people at risk of disengagement.
-This is a successful programme with very high conversion rates into permanent jobs but also has been welcomed by Service personnel who have enjoyed mentoring, supporting and seeing the young people flourish. - 7.3.2 Based on current revenue budget and secured ESF, the Council is able to provide up to 30 (subject to whether 6/12 months) work placements per annum.

-- 7.3.3 With YPG funding it is proposed to create an additional 30 work placements.
-To ensure the Youth Trainees get the right work opportunity, wherever they live in Highland, it is proposed to open up these places to partner public sectors organisations as well as to the Council.
-This will also assist in addressing the current challenge encountered with restricted office working, to secure enough opportunities to support the young trainees in the workplace. - 7.3.4 Previously the Council delivered a Graduate Intern programme in response to the economic recession caused by the economic crash in 2009.
-Council and external funding was secured to provide 6 month work placements or paid interns for recent Graduates.
+This is a successful programme with very high conversion rates into permanent jobs but also has been welcomed by Service personnel who have enjoyed mentoring, supporting and seeing the young people flourish. - 7.3.2 Based on current revenue budget and secured ESF, The Highland Council is able to provide up to 30 (subject to whether 6/12 months) work placements per annum. - 7.3.3 With YPG funding it is proposed to create an additional 30 work placements.
+To ensure the Youth Trainees get the right work opportunity, wherever they live in Highland, it is proposed to open up these places if required to partner public sectors organisations as well as to The Highland Council.
+Work is ongoing and to date across Highland some 60 placement opportunities have been identified with Services across a wide range of job types (clerical; stores; garages; fleet, facility and janitorial assistants; cooks etc.). - 7.3.4 Previously The Highland Council delivered a Graduate Intern programme in response to the economic recession caused by the economic crash in 2009.
+The Highland Council and external funding was secured to provide 6 month work placements or paid interns for recent Graduates.
 This scheme usefully allowed the graduate to get relevant work experience linked to their degree and Council Services to get particular projects progressed.
 It offered Highland graduates a chance to stay/return to Highland as well as provide opportunities for other young people to move to Highland.
 With YPG funding it is proposed to create 20 Graduate Intern positions.
-These will first be opened to Council Services but if difficulties arise in providing all, the remainder will be offered to external public sector partners. - 7.3.5 The UK Government Kickstart Programme is open to the Council to apply to provide at least 30 six-month work placements for those aged 24 and under.
-The Council could also work with a number of local businesses, who otherwise on their own could not provide the minimum 30 placements but together they would be able to do so, and apply to be a Gateway Organisation.
-In essence the Council will act as an agent for the Department of Work and Pensions, and manage the placements and payments involved. - 7.3.6 At the current time work, in recognition of the challenges the Council may have in delivering its proposed 60 Youth Trainee places and the fact that the grant received from the UK Government would need to be topped up to Scottish Living Wage levels (as per Council policy), work is not actively being progressed to apply for Council Kickstart places.
-Work is however ongoing with a number of local organisations who have applied to be Gateway Organisations to establish demand from business and whether there is a need for Council involvement.
-If there is, and the financial cost of doing so can be provided for, then efforts will be taken to actively apply for funding.
+These will first be opened to Council Services but if difficulties arise in providing all, the remainder will be offered to external public sector partners. - 7.3.5 The UK Government Kickstart Programme is open to The Highland Council to apply to provide at least 30 six-month work placements for those aged 24 and under.
+The Highland Council could also work with a number of local businesses, who otherwise on their own could not provide the minimum 30 placements but together they would be able to do so and apply to be a Gateway Organisation.
+In essence The Highland Council will act as an agent for the Department of Work and Pensions, and manage the placements and payments involved. - 7.3.6 At the current time work, in recognition of the challenges The Highland Council may have in delivering its proposed 60 Youth Trainee places and the fact that the grant received from the UK Government would need to be topped up to Scottish Living Wage levels (as per Council policy), work is not actively being progressed to apply for Council Kickstart places.
+Work is however ongoing with a number of local organisations who have applied to be Gateway Organisations to establish demand from business and whether there is a need for Council involvement. - 7.3.7 An example of when The Highland Council may need to get involved is to do so is as a partner with Dumfries and Galloway Council, Forestry and Land Scotland and others in a forestry sector initiative.
+Whether there is a need to be a gateway organisation or a need more to focus on training and job incentive, remains yet to be determined.
+If there is, and the financial cost of doing so can be provided for, then efforts will be taken to actively apply for funding including widening this approach to other sectors.